 While that's working, whisk together your flour, salt, nutmeg, and baking powder in a large bowl.

-To your creamed butter and shortening mixture, slowly add in your flour mixture, scraping the bowl every once in a while.
+To your creamed butter and shortening mixture, slowly add in your flour mixture, scraping

 Now you need to mix together the sugar and cinnamon in a separate bowl.